bnarath/sql-challenge/README.md

 - All tables have primary key.
 Some primary keys also serve as Foreign keys (Special syntax is being used to create them) Please refer [this link](https://dba.stackexchange.com/questions/253429/when-the-primary-key-is-also-the-foreign-key-in-postgres) for further details.

-  - "emp_no" in table "dept_manager" is a Primary Key as well as a Foreign Key referencing "emp_no" in "employees" table.
+  - `emp_no` in table `dept_manager` is a Primary Key as well as a Foreign Key referencing `emp_no` in `employees` table.
-  - Similarly, "emp_no" in table "salaries" is a Primary Key as well as a Foreign Key referencing "emp_no" in "employees" table
+  - Similarly, `emp_no` in table `salaries` is a Primary Key as well as a Foreign Key referencing `emp_no` in `employees` table

-- All the datatypes are mentioned with by default NOT NULL constraint, with an exception of "sex" attribute in "employees" table, as I believe, employees have right not to disclose gender!
+- All the datatypes are mentioned with by default NOT NULL constraint, with an exception of `sex` attribute in `employees` table, as I believe, employees have right not to disclose gender!

 - DATE conversion is required in the local Postgres to import the DATE format in CSV.
 During the data exploration, it is observed that DATE is in the format MDY, hence the local Postgres DB date has to be converted to match that.
 This can be reverted later once the data insertion is done.